Cind3r/CLEAR/README.md

 NOTE: Some hospitals are not fully transparant about pricing policy, they only provide estimates and insurance names for APC codes (bundled HCPCS codes), so a cross-walk using `Addendum B` published by CMS needs to be used in order to map codes to prices.
 Even then this is a poor method that doesn't grab all the matches needed (causing dupe issues needed to be reviewed by hand).

 ## About This Tool

+Hospital “machine-readable files” (MRFs) list gross charges, discounted cash, and payer-specific negotiated rates, yet most analyses treat codes (CPT/HCPCS/DRG) in isolation.
+In practice, encounters are bundles facility, professional, anesthesia, and pathology components that co-occur and jointly drive cost.
+This project will (1) mine code co-occurrence patterns across a focused hospital set to infer de-facto code families for several shoppable services; (2) quantify which components explain price variance within and across hospitals; and (3) deliver an interactive explorable that reveals bundle structure with clear, reproducible encodings.
+The work emphasizes principled visualization, transparent methods, and careful communication that standard charges do not equal patient out-of-pocket.

 The Hospital Price Finder helps you discover and compare healthcare procedure costs across hospitals within a specified radius of any ZIP code.
 Search by procedure codes (CPT, HCPCS) or custom patterns to find pricing transparency data from hospital charge masters.

 ## How to Use